haosulab/ManiSkill-Learn/README.md

 ## Citation

 ```
-@misc{mu2021maniskill,
+@article{mu2021maniskill,
   title={ManiSkill: Learning-from-Demonstrations Benchmark for Generalizable Manipulation Skills},
-      author={Tongzhou Mu and Zhan Ling and Fanbo Xiang and Derek Yang and Xuanlin Li and Stone Tao and Zhiao Huang and Zhiwei Jia and Hao Su},
+  author={Mu, Tongzhou and Ling, Zhan and Xiang, Fanbo and Yang, Derek and Li, Xuanlin, and Tao, Stone and Huang, Zhiao and Jia, Zhiwei and Su, Hao},
-      year={2021},
-      eprint={2107.14483},
-      archivePrefix={arXiv},
-      primaryClass={cs.LG}
+  journal={arXiv preprint arXiv:2107.14483},
+  year={2021}
 }
 ```